AnonymousStarLab/GNN-AE/README.md

 | emb_precision | precision for each dimension in anchor embedding, default 100 |
 | dd_path_modes | anchor path mode, '2' indicates hybrid positive \& negative 1-hop anchor paths, and '3' indicates dual 1-hop anchor path |

-The key parameters of online process are in main.cpp
+The key parameters of the online process are in the main.cpp

 | name | description |
 | ----- | --------- |